 About PICS Internships

-PICS offers 8-10 week paid summer internships at nonprofit organizations all across the United States, along with a number of international locations.
-Paired with an alumni mentor, PICS students explore opportunities in research, energy policy, advocacy for marginalized communities, arts and cultural organizations, bridging educational achievement gap, service, environmental sustainability, and global health.
+PICS offers 8-10 week paid summer internships at nonprofit organizations across the United States, along with a number of international locations.
+Paired with an alumni mentor, PICS students explore opportunities in research, data analytics, energy policy, advocacy for marginalized communities, arts and cultural organizations, bridging educational achievement gap, service, environmental sustainability, and global health.
 Several PICS internships fulfill requirements of certificate programs.
-While PICS interns come from diverse backgrounds and a wide range of academic interests they are united in their desire to serve.
+While PICS interns come from diverse backgrounds and a wide range of academic interests, they are united in their desire to serve.

 PICS internships promote a thoughtful civic service experience that allows students to also explore meaningful experiential learning opportunities.
 Many PICS interns have found their internships have influenced their career goals and learning paths.
 After graduating, former interns have worked for their nonprofits, started their own nonprofits, become alumni partners, and connected PICS with new internship opportunities.